zachariahmilby/keck-hires-aurora/README.md

 `ValueError: Ambiguous target name; provide unique id`, followed by a list of potential alternatives.
 I found this happened with Io and Europa.
 For these satellites, you can just enter the object ID#: 501 for Io and 502 for Europa.
+There's also an option to set a minimum relative velocity (in km/s) using the keyword `minimum_deltav`.
+The default is 12.6 km/s, which shifts 557.7 nm by one slit from the Earth airglow.
+However, ideally I think you'd want a bit more, maybe a shift of 1.5 slit widths, in which case the minimum would be 19 km/s.
 Depending on the timespan you've specified, it may take a minute or two to run.
 For example, if you want to predict Ganymede eclipses from June 1 to September 1, 2021:

 ```
 >>> eclipse_prediction = EclipsePrediction(starting_datetime='2021-06-01', ending_datetime='2021-09-01', target='Ganymede')